 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the market price of our common stock could decline.
-We have filed a registration statement on Form S-8 under the Securities Act to register 8,132,506 shares issued or reserved for issuance under our equity incentive plans.
+We have filed a registration statement on Form S-8 under the Securities Act to register shares issued or reserved for issuance under our equity incentive plans and will file additional registration statements on Form S-8 to register additional shares pursuant to the "evergreen" provisions under our equity incentive plans.
 These shares are eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules and Rule 144 and Rule 701 under the Securities Act.

-In addition, as of March 18, 2019, the holders of approximately 20,306,497 shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act.
+In addition, as of March 23, 2020, the holders of approximately 14,869,083 shares of our common stock are entitled to rights with respect to the registration of their shares under the Securities Act.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares purchased by affiliates.
 Any sales of securities by these stockholders could have a material adverse effect on the market our common stock.